Florian Wirtz transfer news: Bayer Leverkusen playmaker arrives in UK ahead of British-record £100m move to Liverpool

 Sky in Germany report the 22-year-old has successfully completed the first part of his medical.
 He arrived in the UK on Thursday.

-The second part will take place later today after which he is due to sign a five-year contract on a minimum salary of £195,000 per week, which could become £245,000 per week with bonuses.
+The second part will take place later on Friday after which he is due to sign a five-year contract on a minimum salary of £195,000 per week, which could become £245,000 per week with bonuses.

 "This is a huge statement signing from the champions," reported Sky Sports News' Ben Ransom from outside Liverpool's training ground on Friday morning.
 "We are expecting an announcement later today."